hande-qmc/hande/documentation/manual/running.rst

 Where m is the number of mpi processes and n is the number of OpenMP threads per mpi process.
-Hande prints this information at the top of the output file, so one can easily check there environment is set up correctly:
+HANDE prints this information at the top of the output file, so one can easily check there environment is set up correctly:

 | Number of MPI processes running on: m